 Absolutely!
 All gondolas will accommodate guests with strollers.
 There are also special gondolas fit to accommodate guests with wheelchairs, ECVs, and other mobility aids.
 Strollers and mobility aids must fit within a 30″ x 48″ area to board the Disney Skyliner.

 In my family, my daughter and I love using the Disney Skyliner, we sometimes make dining reservations at certain resorts just so that we can use it.
 I think that this is a fabulous addition to the transportation system.
 I will only get better over time with a possible phase 2 addition to add more resorts and or parks.
-By the way, if you’d like a first-hand look inside the new Disney Skyliner then make sure you check out the video below from our friend Nate over at Paging Mr. Morrow.

 Here are some of my favorite things to bring on my WDW Travels!